ZhaiLab-SUSTech/sc_medicago/README.md

       - clusterprofiler (Used to perform GO enrichment analysis)

 This [jupyter files](notebooks) contains the scripts needed for downstream analysis.
 Github often fails to preview large jupyter files, You can preview this file using nbviewer.
+The processed data can be accessed at [OMIX database](https://ngdc.cncb.ac.cn/omix/view/OMIX002290)